lgariv/VideoPlayer/README.md

 ## License

-VideoPlayer is released under the MIT license.
-[See LICENSE](https://github.com/wxxsw/VideoPlayer/blob/master/LICENSE) for details.
+VideoPlayerView is released under the MIT license.
+[See LICENSE](https://github.com/wxxsw/VideoPlayerView/blob/master/LICENSE) for details.